In my early years of tapping I was super eager to share tapping with everyone I possibly could.

 What did she notice?

 To start with I had Rachel tune into the sense of craving.
-For someone who normally smokes a cigarette every 15 minutes it was easy to find the craving after being on the flight for over three hours.
+For someone who normally smokes a cigarette every fifteen minutes, it was easy to find the craving after being on the flight for over three hours.

-Once she was tuned into the craving I had her spend a few moments offering a little thanksgiving for the craving.
+Once she was tuned into the craving I had her spend a few moments offering some thanks for the craving.
 The craving itself wasn’t good for her, but there was a reason the craving was there.

 I then asked her how the craving felt.
-Rachel reported that it was a little calmer and she felt much less frustrated with the fact that she was craving cigarettes.
-I then had her ask of the craving sensation “Now that you recognize that it might be trying to help you, why is it trying to help you?”
+Rachel reported that it was a little calmer and she felt much less frustrated with her craving for cigarettes.
+I then had her ask of the craving sensation, “Now that you recognize that it might be trying to help you, why is it trying to help you?”

 She said it was like comfort food.